 In these patients, I consistently find a high level of stress, usually a Type A personality (overachiever) and a lot of anxiety.
 In addition, these patients are also low in Vitamin D.

 I vividly remember one particular case: A young female came to see me for an over-active thyroid condition (Graves’ disease).
 She was accompanied by her husband.
 During my first encounter, I found that her husband answered all of my questions.
-I didn’t make much of it and thought that she was probably a shy person.
 I started her on a drug to treat Graves’ disease.

-A month later, on the second appointment, she was accompanied not only by her husband, but her five children.
+On the second appointment, she was accompanied not only by her husband, but her five children.
 Her husband introduced each child, one by one.
 When he uttered their name, each child would stand up, step forward, say their name and sit down (only after being told to do so).
-Somehow, it reminded me of the movie, “The Sound of Music” when the Von Trapp children introduce themselves with an almost military precision.
-Anyway, I thought this family was a bit odd, but didn’t think much beyond that.
+Somehow, it reminded me of the movie, “The Sound of Music.”
 I refilled the patient’s medicine and advised her to see me again in two months with a repeat blood test.
 I did stress that the drug she was taking can cause serious side-effects, so close monitoring was important.

 She started by saying that her husband had passed away.
 “How do you feel?”
 I asked.
 “Oh!
 I’m feeling just fine.
 I haven’t taken the medicine you prescribed for nine months, but I feel no symptoms of over-active thyroid.”
-Then she also explained that her husband was extremely suspicious of her, kept her inside the house and was a control freak.
+Then she also explained that her husband was a control freak.
 She had been very afraid of him.
 She said her life was a “living hell on earth.”

-While there are several factors that contribute to the development of diabetes, stress is an important one.
+While there are several factors that contribute to the development of diabetes, harmful effect of stress is an important one.

 This is how:

 About 95% of diabetics suffer from Type 2 diabetes, which occurs due to a process in the body called insulin resistance.
 Stress is a major cause for insulin resistance.
 Obesity is another important culprit for insulin resistance.
-Stress through Stress Eating plays the main underlying cause for obesity.
+Stress through Stress Eating contributes to obesity.
 In this way, stress significantly contributes to a person’s obesity and risk for developing diabetes.

 Insulin resistance is a process in the body which causes insulin, a chemical in your body, to be less effective in keeping your blood sugar normal.
 Consequently, your body produces more insulin in order to keep your blood sugar normal.
 This compensatory increase in the amount of insulin may control your blood sugar for a while, but it’s harmful for the rest of the body.
 Large amounts of insulin can raise your blood pressure and increase your risk for cancer.
 Insulin resistance also increases your risk for heart attacks and strokes.